sokinpui/note/math/linearAlgebra/homogeneous_coordinates.md

-rotation is position if it is in anti-clockwise. the rotation matrix along y-axis is negative in right-hand syste
+rotation is positive if it is in anti-clockwise. the rotation matrix along y-axis is negative in right-hand syste

 translation: $v=u+t$